WUAG: Programming

 The official format of WUAG is Progressive but with a philosophy of "willful eclecticism and minimal musical boundaries".
-During the weekday business hours the station plays a constantly changing rotation of everything from Americana, punk, electronica, reggae, hip-hop, rock, jazz, local and world music.
-During the night hours (7pm-1am) and weekend the station airs specialty shows that focus on a specific genre of music.
+The station broadcasts 24 hours a day, 7 days a week, with DJs and shows changing each semester.
+The station plays a constantly changing rotation of everything from Americana, punk, electronica, reggae, hip-hop, rock, jazz, local and world music.
 Since WUAG is primarily student-run it has to adapt each semester to the influx of new DJs who may have more of an interest in one type of music over the other.
 Examples of Specialty programming are the '80s shows and the Night Zoo, a top 40-leaning show that aired through the early-to-mid '90s.

 In 2010, music director Matt Northrup said WUAG had 85 CDs in "heavy rotation", and 15 to 20 new recordings each week, introduced on Northrup's weekly show on Thursday afternoons.
 WUAG had 100 student DJs, who were told "Less talk, more rock" (though the musical genres varied) and to play eight cuts per hour from the CDs in rotation.

 Operations

 The day-to-day operations of WUAG are led entirely by students, through a student executive board.
-The board is staffed with a music director, program director, sports director, news director, and promotions/productions director.
-Along with the changes each semester of DJs, the student executive board changes each year as well.
+The board is staffed with a general manager, office manager, news and sports director, music and productions director, and social media director.
+DJs are volunteers and consist of UNCG students and other community members.